tomavic/cordova-apple-wallet/README.md

 Simple call contains the card data needed to add a card to Apple Pay.

--activationData: The request’s activation data.
+- activationData: The request’s activation data.

--encryptedPassData : An encrypted JSON file containing the sensitive information needed to add a card to Apple Pay.
+- encryptedPassData : An encrypted JSON file containing the sensitive information needed to add a card to Apple Pay.

--ephemeralPublicKey The ephemeral public key used by elliptic curve cryptography (ECC). or wrappedKey if you are using RSA
+- ephemeralPublicKey The ephemeral public key used by elliptic curve cryptography (ECC). or wrappedKey if you are using RSA